Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This confirms the vehicle’s legal standing.
+- Check RC Details on Parivahan: Use the Parivahan app or website to verify the owner’s name, registration date, fuel type, engine number, chassis number, and insurance status.
+This ensures the car’s identity matches the seller’s claim.

 Insider Checks